Project title: Increasing Access to Quality Comprehensive HIV Prevention Services for the Most –at – Risk Populations (MARPS) in Kenya

 Funding agency: Hope Worldwide Kenya

-The approach that is being employed so as to reach this group is through having Health Education sessions were information will be shared.
-Condom distribution and Information Education communication materials are being distributed.
-The group is also being able to access HIV Counselling and testing services, STI screening and management, ART provision, OIs management, Reproductive Health services including family planning, TB screening treatment and referral.
+The project is implemented through having Health Education sessions where information is shared.
+Condom distribution and Information Education communication materials also distributed.
+HIV Counseling and testing services are offered, STI screening and management, ART provision, OIs management, Reproductive Health services including family planning, TB screening treatment and referral.